jonhiggs/jcb/README.md

 The user interface has been inspired quite a bit by the Mutt email editor and the Vim text editor.

-### Transaction Attributes
+### Attributes

-Every transaction has a set of three attributes which are displayed in the first column of the transactions table.
+Every transaction and budget has a set of attributes which are displayed in the first column of the table.

+#### Transaction

 Attributes are:

 - `C`: Transaction is committed.
 - `n`: Transaction has a note.
+- `s`: Don't deduct from the budget.
 - `+`: Transaction is modified, but not saved.

+#### Budget

+- `C`: All in this time frame have been committed.
+- `n`: The budget has a note.
+- `c`: The budget is cumulative.
+It will retain the remaining credit (or debt) from the prior months budget.
+- `+`: Budget is modified, but not saved.

 ### Info Panel